-Risk management is the process by which risks are identified, evaluated and controlled.
-Risk is the threat that an event or action will adversely affect an organisation's ability to achieve its objectives and to successfully execute its strategies.
+Risk management is a process to identify, assess, manage and control potential events or situations to provide reasonable assurance regarding the achievement of the organisation's objectives.is the process by which risks are identified, evaluated and controlled.
+Risk can be defined as 'the possibility of an event occurring that will have an impact on the achievement of objectives.
+Risk is measured in terms of impact and likelihood.is the threat that an event or action will adversely affect an organisation's ability to achieve its objectives and to successfully execute its strategies.